GEOS-ESM/GEOSldas/doc/README.metforcing_and_bcs.md

 Notes:
 - Soil parameters for a small fraction (< 0.05%) of tiles changed to correct "Mali" bug.
-- Vegdyn.data now netcdf4; reverts to using Dorman/Sellers veg heights (from JPL/Simard et al. 2011 Lidar data).
+- Vegdyn.data now netcdf4; reverts to using Dorman/Sellers veg heights (abandons JPL/Simard et al. 2011 Lidar data).
 - Some underlying ASCII data files are now grouped to netcdf4.
 I.e., data in ar.new, bf.dat, ts.dat, etc are now in:
     - clsm/catch_params.nc4   (for Catch)
     - clsm/catchcn_params.nc4 (for CatchCN)